Richard A. Regueiro

 scaling of pile size, heated and loaded, all currently in silt.
 Thermo-poro-mechanical interface elements

-are developed to model the soil-pile interface conditions.
+are developed to model the soil-pile interface conditions (by W. Wang).
 Extension to

 three-dimensions will allow analysis of more complex geothermal foundation geometries.